Milover/post/README.md

 ### Quality of life stuff

+- [ ] add option to skip reading the input
+- [ ] some way of generating several output files in one pipeline
+    - **add better explanation and an example use case**
+- [ ] add option for skipping an entire pipeline
 - [ ] better error messages
 - [ ] more processors?
 - [ ] the run file template generation should be automated